Wonderful integrates with:

 3. Shopify

 Shopify Payments is a payment service that works with Shopify's e-commerce platform.
 It makes handling online sales easy.
-You don't have the involvement of third-party payment processors, which allows businesses to handle payments straight through Shopify.
+There is no involvement of third-party payment processors, enabling businesses to handle payments straight through Shopify.

 Fee Structure: